|

 Rod Pearce is accredited with discovering this incredible wreck,

+as well as several others in PNG.
 The Wreck Diving Special Programme covers some 500 miles and takes

 10 days to complete.
 Variations on this expedition are available

+as 7 day programmes.
 Niugini Diving works out of Lae or Alotau for these expeditions,

 as this allows maximum time to be spent on the sunken vessels.
+Interested in our Wreck Diving Special Programme?
+Why not contact

+us for more information?
 Consider following your wreck diving adventure with a trip to one

 of the other land based or live-aboard destinations in Papua New